haskell-beginners-2022/course-plan/README.md

 * [Course announcement](https://kodimensional.dev/course)

-Exercises and installation instructions can be found in the `exercises` repository:
+Exercises and Haskell installation instructions can be found in the `exercises` repository:

 * [haskell-beginners-2022/exercises](https://github.com/haskell-beginners-2022/exercises)